pretix/pretix/doc/user/events/guides/timeslots.rst

 capacity, such as a museum or other attraction.
 This guide will show you the quickest way to set up such an event with pretix.

-First of all, wenn creating your event, you need to select that your event represents an "event series":
+First of all, when creating your event, you need to select that your event represents an "event series":

 .. thumbnail:: ../../../screens/event/create_step1.png